Discover more customer stories

 PPTV, a leading Chinese Internet-based media company, wanted to expand globally.
 Instead of building costly overseas data centers, the company deployed its new Asia Television Network in the cloud on the Windows Azure platform.
-As a result, the company has saved an estimated US$1 million in infrastructure costs and eased expansion worldwide.
+As a result, the company has saved an estimated $1 million in infrastructure costs and eased expansion worldwide.
 Additional benefits include simplified development, and minimal business risk with flexible, highly scalable cloud services.

 Based in Shanghai, China, PPTV is a leading online video network.
 The company had the largest market share in China, and it was asked by overseas broadcasters to expand its services.
 After performing a survey, PPTV realized that the new market could offer the opportunity to add more than 1 million additional users.

 However, the company faced several expansion challenges.
 Video services require a high-speed network, and PPTV needed to ensure that it could provide optimal performance across multiple geographies.
 The conventional approach—building a separate data center for each overseas market—would be costly and slow to implement.

 So instead of building out data centers, PPTV decided to deploy its Asian Television Network in the cloud.
 The company planned to offer a low-latency, cloud platform to content providers worldwide.
 In addition to delivering its own content, the company wanted to license use of the platform to service providers in multiple countries.